 There are an infinite number of examples of CPaaS interactions because of the versatility of communication it offers.
 One example may be a customer using a keyword to receive a coupon for a service.
 Upon receiving their coupon, perhaps as a alphanumerical code in an SMS or a QR code in a rich channel like Facebook Messenger, they can then directly speak to an agent in that channel to book their appointment for that service.
 They can then receive alerts, reminders and notifications about the appointment on that channel, or another of their choosing.

 At each point they retain the ability to communicate in real time with an agent.
 They also retain the context of their previous conversations no matter the channel or agent they are using or speaking to.
 Why does this matter?
 It enables more efficient conversations, that are also more personalised and therefore more effective.
 Businesses are also creating engaging, tailored experiences for cart abandonment journeys, or onboarding, all with their CPaaS powering the communication.
+They can even use a CPaaS application to power their authentication and security checks, making a customer’s data on their journey more secure, and the brand’s reputation for trust high.

 What does CPaaS look like to a business?